stijnwop/manureSystem/docs/VEHICLES.md

 To successfully execute the required steps in this tutorial you will need the following programs:

 - Text editor ([Notepad++](https://notepad-plus-plus.org/downloads/), [Visual Studio Code](https://code.visualstudio.com/) or any proper IDE ...)
-- GIANTS Editor 8.2.0 or 3D software that supports the GIANTS Exporter (Maya, blender ...)
+- GIANTS Editor 9.3.0 or 3D software that supports the GIANTS Exporter (Maya, blender ...)
 - Internet connection for downloading sources from GitHub

 For vehicles you also need an extra script in order to let the `ManureSystem` detect your mod.
-You will need to get a copy of the latest `ManureSystemVehicle.lua` file which can be found in the [GitHub repository](https://github.com/stijnwop/manureSystem/tree/master/docs/ManureSystemVehicle.lua).
+You will need to get a copy of the latest `ManureSystemRegistry.lua` file which can be found in the [GitHub repository](https://github.com/stijnwop/manureSystem/tree/master/docs/ManureSystemRegistry.lua).

-How to download the `ManureSystemVehicle.lua` file:
+How to download the `ManureSystemRegistry.lua` file:
 1. Go to the `docs` folder located in the root directory.
-2. Click on the `ManureSystemVehicle.lua` file.
+2. Click on the `ManureSystemRegistry.lua` file.
 3. A window will open with the script file.
 4. Click on the button called `Raw` next to the `Blame` button and it will open the file in RAW format.
 5. Right click and click on `save as` (or hit ctrl - s on your keyboard) and save the file to the preferred location in your mod.